-Figure 1: Stability depends on growth rate.
+Figure 1: Realized stability depends on growth rate.
 Time series of biomass for two organisms showing logistic growth, a fast-grower (yellow) and a slow-grower (blue).
 Grey bars indicate a disturbance (i.e. a sudden change in biomass) due to environmental stochasticity or an external impact.
-Stability is illustrated in the form of (a) temporal stability, (b) recovery and resilience, and (c) resistance based on discrete sampling points (circles).
-Stability of the fast-grower is higher compared to the slow-grower for all four considered stability aspects.
+Realized stability is illustrated in the form of (a) temporal stability, (b) recovery and resilience, and (c) resistance based on discrete sampling points (circles).
+The fast-grower is more stable compared to the slow-grower for all four considered realized stability aspects.